 Our leases consist of operating lease agreements principally related to our corporate and subsidiary office locations.
 Currently, we do not enter into any financing lease agreements.
-Our leases have remaining lease terms of less than 1 year to approximately 5 years, many of which include renewal options of varying terms.
+Our leases have remaining lease terms between approximately 1 year to 4 years, some of which include renewal options.